What to do if you get a less than favorable report from a State Panel QME?

 Filing for and undergoing a QME evaluation is an overly complicated process.
 Realistically, there’s not much an individual can do after receiving an unfavorable settlement amount without being a legal expert.

 Insurance companies get their own lawyers, so why shouldn’t you?
+A lawyer can help you with the next step if you’ve received a less than favorable report from a QME.
 If you’re unsure of where to start looking, we’ve compiled a list of the top 5 workers’ comp attorneys in L.A.

 Legal background or no, any employee who suffers from a job-related injury or illness is entitled to benefits.
 And Barsoum Law is committed to help.
 We offer a personal focus and individualized care that large corporate firms do not.
 Our multilingual, multicultural team is dedicated to making sure you obtain the compensation you deserve.